asarama/backup-to-cloud/config.md

 - backup.schedule (String): CRON style timing string.
 For more information checkout the docs [here](https://www.npmjs.com/package/node-schedule#cron-style-scheduling).

+- backup.keep_for (Integer): Number of days to keep backup files for.

 - backup.directories (Array\<String\>): Array of paths to directories which need to be backed up.

 - backup.targets (Array\<Provider\>): Array of Provider objects.